 The Nicklaus Children's Brain Institute is pleased to offer a Concussion and Brain Injury Clinic as part of its expanding Brain Injury Evaluation and Neuroprotection (BIEN) Program.
 The signs of concussion in children can be hard to decipher, but our physicians are trained to evaluate and treat brain injuries from concussions to more serious traumas.

-A concussion is any direct or indirect traumatic injury to the head and/or neck.
-Children and teens who have experienced a traumatic brain injury, including concussions or more serious events, require ongoing medical management to ensure appropriate follow-up care.
+Generally, a concussion is any direct or indirect traumatic injury to the head and/or neck.
+Children and teens who have experienced brain injuries require ongoing medical management to ensure appropriate follow-up care.

 - Loss of consciousness

 - Balance problems